BACMpool/Monero-nodejs-pool-daemon-monitor/README.md

 # Monero NODEJS POOL Daemon/API Monitor

- This script compares pool API and pool Monero Daemon height with other pools and nodes in the network to monitor sync
+ This script compares pool API and Monero Daemon height with other pools and nodes in the network to monitor sync

 ## Requirements: